skypilot-org/skypilot/docs/docs/_sources/examples/auto-failover.rst.txt

   I 02-11 21:18:38 cloud_vm_ray_backend.py:624] Launching on GCP us-west1 (us-west1-a)
   Successfully connected to 35.230.120.87.

-There was no capacity in any of the regions in central US, so the Sky auto-failover provisioner moved to US West instead, allowing for our instance to be successfully provisioned.
+There was no capacity in any of the regions in Central US, so the Sky auto-failover provisioner moved to West US instead, allowing for our instance to be successfully provisioned.

+This feature is automatically enabled in all commands that provision new resources, such as :code:`sky launch` or the interactive node commands :code:`sky {gpunode,tpunode,cpunode}`.